oracle/oracle-database-operator/docs/multitenant/README.md

 ## 5. <a name='UPGRADEEXISTINGINSTALLATION'></a>UPGRADE EXISTING INSTALLATION

+Upgrade your environment to the latest controller version using autodiscover.

-In order to migrante an existing installation to the new version of controller you can laverage on the autodiscover installation.
-Patch all your lrpdb resources by setting **assertiveLrpdbDeletion** false.
-After that you can delete lrest resource and all lrpdbs.
-Upgrade the operator and create lrest server with **autodiscover** and **namespaceAutoDiscover** configured.
+To migrate an existing installation to the new version of controller, you can leverage the autodiscover installation.
+Patch all your `lrpdb` resources by setting **assertiveLrpdbDeletion** to false.
+After doing that, you can delete the `lrest` resource and delete all `lrpdb`files.
+Upgrade the operator and then create the `lrest` server with **autodiscover** and **namespaceAutoDiscover** configured.

-* For each CRD/LRPDB turn off **assertiveLrpdbDeletion**
+* For each CRD/LRPDB, turn off **assertiveLrpdbDeletion**

 ```bash
 kubectl patch lrpdb <resourcename> -n <namespace> -p '{"spec":{"imperativeLrpdbDeletion":false}}' --type=merge